Game Management Unit 28

 Overview: Unit 28 offers limited whitetail deer hunting.
 Approximately 10-12 whitetails are taken in Unit 28 each year.

 Areas: The majority of whitetails are harvested in the northeastern part of Unit 28, south of Hwy 78.
 The habitat is very thick with brush and can be difficult to hunt.
 A few deer are also taken on Turtle Mountain.
 This area is northeast of Safford and lies between Bonita Creek and lower Eagle Creek north of the Gila River.
-It is best to check with the BLM in Safford to obtain more information on road conditions and access to Turtle Mountain.
 Four-wheel drive is recommended for this area and depending on the conditions, can be a must.
 The Fishhook Wilderness Area in the northwest portion of Unit 28, along the San Carlos Reservation, can also hold pockets of whitetail.
 To be successful on a whitetail hunt it is highly recommended that detailed maps be obtained and that time is spent in the preseason scouting.
 This will help you become familiar with the area and possibly locate where the deer (bucks) are running.

 Overview: Unit 28 offers limited elk hunting.
 All elk hunts in unit 28 are limited opportunity or over the counter, non-permit tag hunts.
 Unit 28 is not traditional elk country but there are a few areas where elk will move into the unit from the San Carlos Reservation, unit 27, or New Mexico.